anjaltelang/katacoda-scenarios/testapt/step1.md

 `kind create cluster`{{execute}}

-Kind cluster creation takes about two minutes.
+Kind cluster creation takes about **two minutes**, Breathe, Have a sip of coffee and check the status!!

 ##STEP 4
 **Deploy Authenticator**